kpma1120/UserManual/UserManual.md

 There are 3 buttons provided on this page:

-1. RESET: Deactivate all selected jobs such that the screen is reset to no jobs being selected.
+1. `RESET`: Deactivate all selected jobs such that the screen is reset to no jobs being selected.
-2. COMPARE: Once you have selected two jobs, you can click this button to make a comparison between these two jobs.
+2. `COMPARE`: Once you have selected two jobs, you can click this button to make a comparison between these two jobs.
-3. MAIN MENU: Go back to the main menu.
+3. `MAIN MENU`: Go back to the main menu.

 *Remark: The `COMPARE` button will not be enabled if you did not select two jobs.*